Breast Augmentation is one of the most popular plastic surgery choices women make today

 Meet with our Connecticut Board Certified Plastic Surgeons

 Our breast augmentation surgeons are Yale-educated, board certified top plastic surgeons in the state of Connecticut.
-Deborah Pan, MD and Javier Davila, MD are always willing to listen to your cosmetic surgery needs during your free cosmetic consultation.
+Deborah Pan, MD and Javier Davila, MD are always willing to listen to your cosmetic surgery needs during your cosmetic consultation.
 Breast implant pricing and options are provided when you visit our New Haven office (easy on/off from I-91).
 Additional options, such as breast lift or mommy makeovers can also be discussed during this time.